RasmusPanduro/isearch-ui/README.md

 ### Deploying to Production

-The production URL is [http://inspirationalsearch.spies.dk/isearch/prod/index.html](http://inspirationalsearch.spies.dk/)
+The production URL is closed

 To deploy to production create a PR from `master` into `prod`.
-Once that's merged Codeship will do the rest (basically calling `gulp prod:deploy` with the S3 bucket name set to `inspirationalsearch.spies.dk`).
+Once that's merged Codeship will do the rest (basically calling `gulp prod:deploy` with the S3 bucket name set to ``).

 # APPENDIX